blair-robot-project/robot2022/README.md

-# robot2020
+# robot2021
-The code for our 2020 robot, Atlas!
+The code for the 2021 season, for Atlas!